nicolarevelant/italian-draughts/src/README.md

 # Source code structure

-This directory contains various classes for creating this program.
+This directory contains various libraries (usually composed by 1 class) for creating this program.
 The structure is described below.

+Note:

+- X : Y means X is subclass of Y
+- X::Y means Y, that is declares inside X

 ## Frame : wxFrame

-It represents the window frame.
+It represents the window frame including menu bar and status bar.

 ## ChessboardGrid : wxPanel

 A 8x8 grid panel that represents a chessboard.

-The class have to handle mouse events associated with its squares.
+## MatchManager

+This class handle 1 or more matches using a specific ChessboardGrid

-## ChessboardManager
+## GameUtils

-Class for handle matches.
+This class provides a static method to find all possible moves from a specific pieces' disposition.

+### gameUtils::AlgorithmThread : wxThread

+This class provides a simple way to calculate the best move for PC using a separate thread that calls the 'calculateBestMove' static method of GameAlgorithm

-### ChessboardManager::Move
+### GameUtils::Move

 It represents a move that can be done by the player or PC.